Onyxymous/software-security-engineering/hack-the-box/machines/hack-the-box-nibbles-writeup.md

 ---

 ### Initial Access
 The exploit says that arbitrary PHP code can be uploaded via the "My Images" plugin.
 I created a PHP file, `funimage`, that spawns a reverse shell on my machine at port 1234 using pentestmonkey's [php-reverse-shell](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php).
-Let's upload it!
+Let's upload the image and see what happens.

 <p align="center">
   <img width="640" alt="image" src="https://github.com/user-attachments/assets/5a254932-1da1-40d2-9e0b-3e7b342650b4" />
 </p>

-A lot of arnings popped up, but maybe the file is there somewhere.
+A lot of warnings popped up, but maybe the file is there somewhere.
 Let's go check in the `config` directory:

 <p align="center">
   <img width="640" alt="image" src="https://github.com/user-attachments/assets/4c1e1d78-54ad-41c6-82af-ff0eee75eeea" />
 </p>

-Sure enough it worked!
+Sure enough it worked.
 Let's set up a listener:

 ```bash
 nc -vlnp 1234